Selected colour swatchesYou can order up to 20 colour swatches

 Jess in her stunning new home office!
 Image: Jess Nguyen

-But home cooking and style influencer Jess Nguyen proves it can be done, by turning her blah-looking spare bedroom into a chic and cosy home office!
+But home cooking and style influencer Jessica Nguyen proves it can be done, by turning her blah-looking spare bedroom into a chic and cosy home office!

 “Since moving into my home over two years ago, I’ve always wanted to repaint and re-style my spare bedroom,” Jess explains.